shabeeb-m/ShopNest-Store-Sale-Dashboard/README.md

 # ShopNest Analytics Dashboard Project

-- The project aims to design and develop a comprehensive Power BI dashboard for ShopNest, a leading e-commerce department store in Portugal.
+- The project aims to design and develop a comprehensive Power BI dashboard for a leading e-commerce department store in Portugal.
 - Utilizes anonymized authentic commercial data from nine detailed datasets to enhance retail analytics.
 - Connects small businesses across various regions with sales channels through a single point of contact.
 - Enables merchants to showcase and sell their products with direct shipments handled by dedicated logistics partners.